- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

-This is a question that many people struggle with and one for which there is no simple answer.
-A child will never forget the stress and pain of losing a parent to cancer.
-But there will be happy memories and many important life lessons learned through the cancer experience as well.
-Cancer in a parent or important family member will certainly have an impact on children, but it should not be assumed that it will always be harmful.
+Cancer in a parent or important family member is a crisis for the family.
+The outcome of this crisis depends on many things.
 Parents should do their best to be honest with their children and keep the children’s lives as normal as possible.
 That’s a good start in helping children get through the changes taking place.

 Many factors influence how a child will grow and develop into adulthood.
 These factors include genetics, social class, culture, personality, education, spiritual orientation, and the quality of child/parent relationships.
 Even when children have all of these things going for them, there’s no guarantee that they will turn out “right.”
 And there are other kids who, in spite of the most chaotic home situations, achieve well beyond what might be expected of them.
 So it’s hard to make statements about how the experience of chronic illness will affect any one child.

-Many people don’t want to seek help because they think that means there’s something wrong with them.
-But the more help you ask for, the more help you get, and the more resources there are for the rest of your family if you are not around to tend to all the details.
+Many people don’t want to seek help because they think to do so means there’s something wrong with them.
+But the more help you ask for, the more help you get, and the more resources there are for the rest of your family.

 In the end, all you can do is your best.
-We have given you some ideas about how to help yourself and your family.
+We’ve given you some ideas about how to help yourself and your family.
 None of us escapes life pains or problems.
-The best we can hope for is that you continue to grow and love each other through the experience.
+The best we can hope for is that you continue to support and love each other through the experience.

 Key messages to share with your children

-In summary, there are 3 important things your children need to hear:
+In summary, there are 3 important things your children need to hear often: